arjavpoudel/arjavpoudel.github.io/_posts/2025-09-08-the-outside-matters.md

 Packaging is emotive.
 Presentation shapes perception.
 And I don't just mean products.
 If  each passer-by could instantly see through our individual muddied exteriors to the gem within, appearances would be irrelevant.
 But they can't.
 So they aren't.

-By now we've all been force-fed the maxim: "Never judge a book by its cover - It's only hte inside that counts " How holier than thou of you.
+By now we've all been force-fed the maxim: "Never judge a book by its cover — it's only the inside that counts".
+How holier than thou of you.
 You're conflating an ideal society (one that doesn't care) with a real one (one that shouldn't care, but very much does).
 But by all means, teach them that we only care about the 'inside', then act shocked when people laugh at their forehead tattoo.

 This is a false dilemma, a black and white deal.
 Yes, While judging _only_ by appearances is shallow, to dismiss appearances entirely is naive.
 The very notion of 'outside' arises because one needed a term for 'not inside'.
 The very concept only exists because it serves a purpose.
 Yes, we should bias toward the inside - [[Asymmetrical Upshot]] - but know that neither extreme serves us well.